 However, as is to be expected, these pre-developed SLAs tend to heavily favor and protect the supplier.

-Consider a provider’s service level agreement as a starting point for negotiations, and make sure you’ve included all the necessary information to protect your business.
+Consider them as a starting point for negotiations, and make sure you’ve included all the necessary information to protect your business.

 The SLA cover page should include: